 Do you know that you'll be getting a new Medicare Card soon?

 I have been advocating the removal of Social Security numbers on Medicare Cards for years.
-Then in 2015, with the passage of MACRA, my vision is becoming a reality.
+Then, in 2015, with the passage of MACRA, my vision is becoming a reality.
+Now, there's a new Medicare card.
 This is what I wrote when I found out:

 This is fantastic news for Medicare beneficiaries!
 No longer must you worry about carrying around an insurance card that puts you at risk for Identity theft.
 The data breeches that we’ve had over the last few years solidified the need for the change in law, and we at MedicareQuick are thrilled to see the change.1